Lanxin-MRDVS/Application-Algorithms/3D-Visual-Obstacle-Avoidance-Deployment-Instructions.md

 a obstacle avoidance zone configuration set as shown in Figure 10 in the green box.
 Number 0 - 6 are seven ready-made obstacle avoidance zone configuration sets that you can choose, number 6 - 19 are the same configurations.
-You can modify each set yourself based on your need.
-(Note: If you use UDP, 485, API, CAN as the connection method, you can change index from 0-19, but if you use IO as the connection, you can only change index 0, 1, 2, 3.
+You can modify each set yourself based on your need, click [Set Parameters] to save the modifications.
+(Note: If you use TCP, UDP, API as the connection method, you can change index from 0-19, but if you use
+IO as the connection, you can only change index 0, 1, 2, 3.

 <p align="center">